defendthehoneypot/incidentresponse/README.md

 #### SMB Brute Force Login
 By default windows security log does not record failed login attempts, so we need to look else where to find these events.
-Domain Controllers do capture these events.
+Domain Controllers do capture failed login events.
 The Microsoft-Windows-SMBServer/Security log will show these failed attempts with event id 551.</br>
 Here is a view of the log after running a Hydra brute force smb attempt.</br>
 ![](https://github.com/defendthehoneypot/incidentresponse/blob/master/images/smbserver-security-log-list.png "SMBServer Security Log List")</br>
 </br>